tractatus1889/research/README.md

 The main method is do_research() which does the following in a loop:

 - If research_is_finished(), stop researching.
-- Otherwise, call plan_next_research(research_so_far) which produces a query and selects a Researcher to conduct research on that query, given all the research collected so far.
+- Otherwise, call plan_next_research() which produces a query and selects a Researcher to conduct research on that query, given all the research collected so far.
 - Given this Researcher and query, call researcher.do_research(question, query) and add its output Research into the list of Research done so far.
   - For example, in the case of WikipediaResearcher, the query can be the name